 Since medieval times, the Perseids have been known as “the tears of St. Lawrence.”
 They dependably show up every year at the time of Lawrence’s feast day on the 10th.
 In 36 AD, the Chinese recorded that “…more than 100 meteors flew thither in the morning.”
 But alas, not hither.

 Nonetheless, the Perseids generally average about fifty ‘shooting stars’ per hour.
-This is also the night of the new Moon, so skies will be good and dark.
+This is also the night of the (almost full) Moon, so skies will not be as good and dark as we would like for this event.

 Look toward the north-east after 10 p.m., as the constellation Perseus rises above the horizon.
 The Perseids are remnants of Comet Swift-Tuttle, first seen in the USA during the Civil War from the rooftop of the Naval Observatory in Washington, by a curious little man named Horace Tuttle, who never worked officially at the Naval Observatory, but hauled his little comet-seeking telescope up to the Observatory roof night after night.